Social protection statistics

 - Tables by functions, aggregated benefits and grouped schemes - in MIO of national currency (spr_exp_nac)

-- Tables by functions, aggregated benefits and grouped schemes - in MIO of EUR (spr_exp_eur)
+- Tables by functions, aggregated benefits and grouped schemes - million EUR (spr_exp_eur)

 - Tables by functions, aggregated benefits and grouped schemes - in MIO of PPS (spr_exp_pps)